Ryhma10/Websovellus-projekti-ryhma-10/README.md

 # Web-Application-Project Group 10

+## (EDIT: 27.11.2025)
+Our web application doesn't work no longer due to finnkino API changes and backend not being on.
+However you can still visit the site and see the application's information down below and other documentation!

 A movie web application built with React, Express, and PostgreSQL.
 Users can sign up, log in, review movies, manage favorites, join groups, and upload profile pictures.

 [MadMooseMovies](https://websovellus-projekti-ryhma-10-front.onrender.com/) <-- Find our web application here!